 Since population health is profoundly influenced and determined by many sectors outside the health care sector, the Austrian health targets were defined in a broad and participatory process that involves more than 40 stakeholders from relevant institutions and civil society.

 In 2011 the Bundesgesundheitskommission (Federal Health Commission) and the Austrian Council of Ministers requested the development of health targets at federal level.
 The targets were then formulated by all relevant stakeholders that are part of the process.
 The 10 health targets were officially approved by the Bundesgesundheitskommission and the Council of Ministers in summer 2012.
-They are mentioned in the current government programme and are an important basis for the health reform process.
+They were mentioned in two government programmes and are an important basis for the health reform process.

 To secure sustainable and efficient health care services of high quality for all

 A broad subject requires a broad process

 The process of defining the Austrian health targets has been regarded as exemplary at the international level, since all relevant political and social stakeholders have been actively involved.
 In addition, everyone interested in this topic was invited to express their views and opinions through an online platform.
 The results of the online participation were then incorporated in the development of the 10 health targets.

 The health targets are based on a number of guiding principles.
 The most relevant are “orientation towards health determinants”, “health-in-all-policies approach” and “promoting health equity”.
 They take into account the health determinants and policy areas that are crucial in this respect.
 In addition they relate to both living conditions and individual behaviour, and identify how health equity can be improved.